 - Families would be invited to the ‘film premiere’ to watch their children starring in the short film.
 Often families need to hear these important messages too and this is an exciting and creative way to engage families to engage with some of these important issues.

 - People from the local community could also be invited to the premiere as a way of creating good community cohesion.

 - The school could choose to invite local PCSO’s to work along side pupils in this project to create positive relationships.
 Pupils will be able to understand the role of police and law-enforcement and see how valuable this role is in making our communities into safer places.

-Price of £1,625 includes a 2 day experience of film making plus a film premiere and copy of the film.
+Prices start from £495 for an experience of film making for one class, but some packages can include a film premiere and copy of the film.
 Click here to get in contact and book your schools experience.

 - The project comprises a day of workshops & rehearsals, followed by a day of filming.
 The film is then taken away & edited before being premiered at the school for the pupils, their friends and families.

 - Schools will simply need to chose 2 consecutive full days for pupils to be involved in this exciting project.

 - Generally, we would work with either 1 or 2 classes of 35 pupils per school.
 However, we would work with the school to create an experience to suit their requirements.

 - Rehearsals & workshops would take place in a large area such as the school hall.
 The filming would take place in various locations around the school – such as the playground, classrooms – details of which could be arranged with the individual school.